Hiatal hernia: Causes

 Obesity and age-related changes to the diaphragm are also general risk factors.

 Diagnosis

 The diagnosis of a hiatal hernia is typically made through an upper GI series, endoscopy, high resolution manometry, esophageal pH monitoring, and computed tomography (CT).
-Barium swallow as in upper GI series allows the size, location, stricture, stenosis of oesophagus to be seen.
-Besides, it can also evaluate the oesophageal movements.
+Barium swallow, as in the upper GI series, allows the size, location, stricture, and stenosis of oesophagus to be seen.
+It can also evaluate the oesophageal movements.
 Endoscopy can analyse the esophageal internal surface for erosions, ulcers, and tumours.

-Meanwhile, manometry can determine the integrity of esophageal movements, and the presence of esophageal achalasia. pH testings allows the quantitative analysis of acid reflux episodes.
-CT scan is useful in diagnosing complications of hiatal hernia such as gastric volvulus, perforation, pneumoperitoneum, and pneumomediastinum.
+Meanwhile, manometry can determine the integrity of esophageal movements and the presence of esophageal achalasia. pH testing allows the quantitative analysis of acid reflux episodes.
+A CT scan is useful in diagnosing complications of hiatal hernia, such as gastric volvulus, perforation, pneumoperitoneum, and pneumomediastinum.

 Classification

 Four types of esophageal hiatal hernia are identified: